SERVICES OFFERED

 Prenuptial Agreements

-A prenuptial agreement is a legal contract that two people voluntarily sign before marriage to outline how financial matters will be handled in the event of separation, divorce, or death.
+A prenuptial agreement is a legal contract that two people voluntarily sign before their marriage to outline how financial matters will be handled in the event of separation, divorce, or death.
+It is intended to clarify the assets each couple is bringing into the marriage.
+It protects what each person brings into the marriage, reduces the risk of costly disputes, and encourages open, honest communication from the start.
+It must be signed BEFORE the couple gets married.

 A pre-nuptial agreement serves as a financial planning tool that can help prevent disputes over property acquired before marriage.
 It’s particularly useful for blended families and individuals with significant assets.
 By clearly outlining financial expectations, it can bring couples peace of mind.